mRs-/Blaupause/README.md

 # Blaupause
-Is the missing template generator for creating VIPER, MVC, MVVM, etc. templates for Xcode
+Is the missing template generator for creating VIPER, MVC, MVVM, etc. templates for your Projects.

 ## Installation